-I haven’t written much about movies or TV over the past 20 years — even though it was my major in college.
-Go figure.
-But I did write this about 18 months or so ago.
+I first published this on a newspaper blog site in 2016.
 It stemmed from something I noticed in the first season of “Fear the Walking Dead” on AMC.
 It was devoid of reporting about the looming zombie apocalypse.

-Pretty story — or at least it should be.
+Pretty important story — or at least it should be.

 After watching the first four episodes of “Fear the Walking Dead,” the much promoted sequel / prequel to the AMC network’s franchise program, “The Walking Dead,” I was struck by one thought beyond how ponderous, poorly acted and drearily scripted it is.

 Where in the hell are the journalists?

 For those who don’t know, the precursor to this show, “The Walking Dead,” is just about the most popular thing on cable TV not produced by the NFL or involving candidates running for president.
 It’s a searing, shocking, perverse and downright depressing survival / morality tale set in a dystopian world already overwhelmed by a zombie apocalypse (the nuclear holocaust of this generation).
 The series starts with what is ostensibly the end.
 The would-be hero awakens dazed in a hospital in Georgia to a world that has already proceeded into a fresh hell that defies the imagination of anyone but the author of the comic book that spawned this shocking enterprise.
 No one knows how it began or spread.
 It’s a mystery the character Rick Grimes must unravel while trying to stay alive among the inhuman zombies, who, like email, keep coming even as they are deleted, and the very human menaces also grasping for purchase by any means necessary in an uncertain and harrowing world.